 Mrs Helen Carpenter leads the school with a focus on consistency and aspiration.
 The atmosphere is one of orderly activity.
 Movement between lessons is managed efficiently, a necessity in a school of this size.
 The Acorn Education Trust influence is visible in the shared resources and staff development, but Kingdown retains a distinct personality.
 It feels like a town within a town, a place where students learn to navigate a large society before stepping out into the wider world.

-Kingdown School delivers solid academic outcomes that consistently outpace local alternatives.
-In the 2024 GCSE examinations, the school achieved a Progress 8 score of +0.13.
+Kingdown School delivers broadly steady academic outcomes with a positive progress profile.
+In the 2024-25 / 2025 GCSE dataset, the school recorded a Progress 8 score of +0.13.
 This positive figure indicates that students make greater progress here than they would at similar schools across England.

-In the Sixth Form, the picture remains steady.
-Kingdown ranks 1,420th in England for A-level outcomes.
-The grade breakdown shows 45.4% of grades at A*-B, sitting just below the England average of 47.2%.
-However, the percentage of grades at B (27.5%) is notable, suggesting a school that is particularly good at lifting middle-ability students into respectable grade boundaries.
+In the Sixth Form, the picture is stronger.
+Kingdown ranks 1,150th academically among 2,549 A-level-ranked schools in England.
+The grade breakdown shows 60% of grades at A*-B, with 40% at grade B, suggesting a school that is particularly good at lifting middle-ability students into respectable grade boundaries.

 England ranks and key metrics (where available)